Privacy Policy

 If you have a personal password which enables you to access certain parts of our websites or any other portal, app or service we operate, do not forget your responsibility for keeping this password confidential.
 We ask you not to share your password with anyone.

-We may have to share your personal data with the following third parties for the purposes listed in section above - How do we use your personal data and why?
+We may have to share your personal data with the following third parties for the purposes listed in the section above - How do we use your personal data and why?

 • Business partners (for example, courier service providers, installation sub-contractors), or others who are a part of providing your products and services or operating our business.

-• HM Revenue & Customs, regulators and other authorities based in the United Kingdom and other relevant jurisdictions who require reporting of processing activities in certain circumstances.
+• HM Revenue & Customs, regulators and other authorities based in the United Kingdom and other relevant jurisdictions that require reporting of processing activities in certain circumstances.

-• Professional advisers including lawyers, bankers, auditors and insurers who provide consultancy, banking, legal, insurance and accounting services.
+• Professional advisers, including lawyers, bankers, auditors and insurers, who provide consultancy, banking, legal, insurance and accounting services.

 • Third parties to whom we sell, transfer, or merge parts of our business or our assets.